sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

+- Search should still render rootfolders
-- Search should only be hidden when all are geting recollected.
+- Search out should be per root folder